BA Spanish and Portuguese / Overview

 - Typical International Baccalaureate offer

 34 points overall.
-6,5,5 in Higher Level subjects including one of the languages to be studied.
+6,5,5 in Higher Level subjects including Spanish or Portuguese.

 - How to apply